shanmugapriya222/Follow_along/README.md

 * Learn how to extract and send data from a backend (MongoDB) to the frontend.
 * Understand how to receive and display data dynamically in React components.

+# Milestone 12: Displaying User-Specific Products
+## Overview

+In this milestone, we focused on creating an endpoint to fetch and display products specific to a user based on their email, and rendering that data dynamically on the frontend.

+## Key Achievements:
+-Endpoint for Product Retrieval: Created an API endpoint to fetch all products associated with a user's email from MongoDB.
+-Frontend Integration: Wrote a function to send a request to the backend and receive the user-specific products data.
+-Dynamic Data Rendering: Displayed the retrieved products dynamically on the frontend using the product card component.
+-Data Filtering: Implemented filtering logic on the backend to ensure that only products tied to the authenticated user's email are sent to the client.